gocardless/gocardless-legacy-ruby/README.md

     merchant.bills(:paid => true)          # Only fetches paid bills
     merchant.subscriptions(:user_id => 1)  # User 1's subscriptions

-See the API documentation for full details of parameters that you can provide
+See the [API documentation](https://sandbox.gocardless.com/) for full details of parameters that you can provide
-TODO: link

 Note that each time you use the {GoCardless::Client#merchant merchant}
 attribute of {GoCardless::Client}, an API call will be made.
 To prevent many